HonestResolv3/ScpMessages/README.md

   scp096_attack_message: You ripped %player apart with your hands killing them instantly
   scp106_attack_message: You brought %player to your pocket dimension also dealing %damage damage
   scp173_attack_message: You snapped %player killing them instantly
+  scp93953_attack_message: You bit %player which wounded them dealing %damage damage
-  scp939_attack_message: You bit %player which wounded them dealing %damage damage
+  scp93989_attack_message: You bit %player which wounded them dealing %damage damage
+  scp049_attacked_message: You were hit by %player and took %damage damage
+  scp0492_attacked_message: You were hit by %player and took %damage damage
+  scp096_attacked_message: You were hit by %player and took %damage damage
+  scp106_attacked_message: You were hit by %player and took %damage damage
+  scp173_attacked_message: You were hit by %player and took %damage damage
+  scp93953_attacked_message: You were hit by %player and took %damage damage
+  scp93989_attacked_message: You were hit by %player and took %damage damage
   scp049_damage_message: You got tapped by %player and died instantly
   scp0492_damage_message: You got attacked by %player and took %damage damage
   scp096_damage_message: You got ripped apart by %player and died instantly